michaelkrah/CS412/music_dashboard/readme.md

 ]

 After users have created an account, these files can be uploaded on their profile to share their listening history, see others' listening history, create and share playlists, and see a database of songs.
 This application assumes that songs uploaded by the users already correspond to Song objects saved in Django's database.
 I've included a sample data file that can be uploaded, sampleData.json, if someone wants to create a new account and test data uploads.

+Important: This project assumes that any uploaded listen or song of interest is already in the local database.
+It will be impossible to add songs to playlists or upload listens of songs that have not been added.
+All songs that were added were added in the models.py file using a specific json file format that was created with queries from the spotify api.